Pepperi-Addons/papi-sdk/README.md

 const updated: Account = papiClient.accounts.upsert(account);
 ```

-The `iter` function on all enpoints support the same paramters that the `GET` supports.
+The `iter` function on all endpoints support the same parameters that the `GET` supports.

 `fields` - The APIName that the endpoint should return